 Make sure that your storage room is not affected by humidity and that it’s perfectly safe from extreme weather conditions.

 Infrastructure convergence is no longer something that security professionals are debating.
 Even large enterprises, where physical security and IT have been separate functions virtually throughout the history of IT, are no longer talking about whether it makes sense to treat them together, but about how they can optimise this convergence.

-Maintaining a separate network for CCTV equipment, installed separately from the rest of the office network, with separate maintenance procedures and servicing contracts is a significant management and financial burden.
+Maintaining a separate network for CCTV equipment, set up separately from the rest of the office network, with separate maintenance procedures and servicing contracts is a significant management and financial burden.
 It reduces the flexibility of your security systems, while needlessly increasing infrastructure costs.
 Networking service providers have long recognised this tendency and have begun to offer integrated network design and cabling services.

 At ACCL, we’ve been advising our clients to tackle these matters together for years.
 In fact, we also offer advantageous package deals to help London businesses keep their network safe and future-proof.

 Although physical security and IT are no longer separate functions, they do have specific – and separate – requirements.
-CCTV cameras have special installation requirements that range from legal restrictions to specific provisions regarding power supply and data cabling.
+CCTV cameras have special requirements that range from legal restrictions to specific provisions regarding power supply and data cabling.

 However, each type of cable only works over a certain range of distances and has a special connection and interoperation requirements – for example, you cannot plug an optical SFP or OFP connector to your office router.

 Mistakes made when choosing equipment tend to be costly to repair – and mistakes made while installing the cabling tend to be difficult to troubleshoot.